charles-uno/charles-uno.github.io/_posts/2018-03-23-titan-breach-simulation.md

 ---

 > Heads up -- this page is old!
-Check [here](http://charles.uno/valakut-simulation/) for an updated model and tighter analysis
+Updated model and analysis [here](http://charles.uno/valakut-simulation/)

 I played my first match of Modern in September.
 Two months later, I won a Modern RPTQ and tickets to Spain for the [Pro Tour](https://magic.wizards.com/en/events/premierplay/protour/ptrix).
 Despite a few embarrassing punts, I managed a 6-4 finish in the Modern portion -- pretty good for a guy who's never even made Day 2 of a Grand Prix!